SyedZawwarAhmed/Cash_Register/README.md

 # Cash Register

-A cash Register that accepts purchased price payment and cash in drawer and displays change based on the amount due and amount given entered by the user.
+A Cash Register that accepts purchased price payment and cash in drawer, and displays the change based on the amount due and amount given entered by the user.

 ## Table of contents